 - Right-click on the relevant network adapter and select “Enable”.

-If the driver is corrupted or outdated then the network adapter may not function properly which means that the WLAN configuration service won’t be able to communicate with the driver to set it up.
-Re-installing the wireless adapter driver could also solve this error.
+If the driver is corrupted or outdated, then the network adapter may not function properly.
+This means that the WLAN configuration service won’t be able to communicate with the driver to set it up.
+Reinstalling the wireless adapter driver could also solve this error.
 To do so:

 - Open Device Manager.